Untitled (Jazz Musicians): Location and history

 Untitled (Jazz Musicians) was fabricated in 1995 and was commissioned by the Sexton Companies.

-The sculpture stands at the corner of West Street and Indiana Avenue, across from the historic Madame Walter Theatre Center.
+The sculpture stands at the corner of West Street and Indiana Avenue, across from the historic Madam Walker Legacy Center.
 The outdoor sculpture is displayed in an area in front of the Gardens of Canal Court apartments.
 It is a tribute to the rich Jazz heritage that was a part of the Indiana Avenue area.
 The location of Untitled (Jazz Musicians) reflects the spirit of this sculpture.
-Facing West Street, Indiana Avenue, and the Madame Walker Theatre Center, it reminds all those who pass of the rich cultural heritage that was and is part of this area near the IUPUI campus.
+Facing West Street, Indiana Avenue, and the Madam Walker Legacy Center, it reminds all those who pass of the rich cultural heritage that was and is part of this area near the IUPUI campus.